Cancer Prevention Diet

 -Avoid or limit consumption of liver, which, although high in nutrients, is also the chemical plant of the body where toxins are stored.

--Choose low-fat or fat free dairy products, since the fat is where the chemical residue is mostly found.
+-Buy organic dairy products, or choose low-fat or fat free dairy products, since the fat is where the chemical residue is mostly found.

 PAGE SUMMARY for Cancer Prevention Diet

 Lifestyle choices, especially diet, can affect your risk.

 Healthy eating is really based on two main factors--what you eat and what you don't eat.

 Eat colorful foods that are lightly cooked, with emphasis on the cabbage family and berries, since these foods seem to have protective factors.

 Eat healthy fats, like Omega-3's while limiting trans-fats and too much animal fat.

 Drink plenty of filtered water and avoid overeating.